natolambert/cv/README.md

 - `make all` regenerates the Markdown and a dated PDF (`build/natolambert-cv-YYYY-MM-DD.pdf`).
 - `make release` (optional) updates the canonical tracked PDF at `build/natolambert-cv.pdf`; run this only when you actually want to commit a fresh artifact.
 (CI calls it automatically.)
+- Google Scholar statistics are cached in `stats/google_scholar_stats.json`.
+To refresh them locally run `REFRESH_SCHOLAR_STATS=1 make all`, verify the new numbers, and commit the JSON file so CI and local builds stay in sync.
 The Makefile can also:

 1. Stage to my website with `make stage`,